 Since most things have become chores and responsibilities as adults, most of us don’t feel very motivated to cultivate a high-quality leisure life in our day-to-day life.
 Planning leisure feels like another responsibility, another to do item on our long lists of to-do items.

-Pick up the phone, tap on an app, and you will have access to an infinite amount of entertainment.
+Pick up the phone, tap on an app, and an infinite amount of entertainment is accessible.

 . . .

 For those of us looking to minimize our digital addiction, it can be frustrating to find ourselves constantly going back to the digital world for entertainment.

 When I get home after a long day, especially those long and challenging days, all I want to do is go on my favourite gossip websites and consume information that doesn’t require me to exert energy, physical or otherwise.

 I have tried many things to combat this issue, but without alternative options, I end up going back to my tried-and-true digital distractions.